MaddyGuthridge/transcoded/README.md

 ## Additional notes

-* While Jellyfin supports external subtitle and audio tracks, supporting them is very tedious, and so this library intentionally does not support extracting them.
+* While Jellyfin supports external subtitle and audio tracks, supporting them is very tedious, and so this tool intentionally does not support extracting them.
 Instead, you should set up your Handbrake presets to include subtitle tracks from the originals.
 I recommend encoding to the [`.mkv`](https://en.wikipedia.org/wiki/Matroska) format, which has excellent